earlman/me-dev/src/work/metal-law-group.md

 ## Summary

+Metal Law Group was looking to redesign their website.
+It was slow, and out-of-style.
+I redesigned their site and used their using their existing content to build it out.
 The partners of the law firm disbanded in early 2021, so I'm self-hosting this site for my portfolio.

 ## Tech & Dependencies